Welcome to NeuConnect

 By connecting Germany and Great Britain the project will promote the integration of renewable energy sources, resulting in a net reduction in carbon emissions of 13 MtCO2 over 25 years.

 The investment in proven, reliable technology offers the British and German networks greater efficiency and flexibility to deal with the changing demands of industry, businesses and consumers.

 The vital new link will carry enough electricity to power up to 1.5 million homes over the life of the project.
-The delivery of the project will also create significant economic benefits and the project will support up to 500 jobs during construction.
+The delivery of the project will also create significant economic benefits and support hundreds of jobs during the construction process.

-NeuConnect is targeting 2023-24 for project completion, helping meet Britain’s future energy needs and delivering significant benefits for consumers, businesses and industry in less than 5 years.
+NeuConnect is targeting 2028 for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry.

 700km of seabed surveys completed